TeresaKao00/Teresa_workplace/case_study_excel_coffeesales.md

 - Clean the data by removing duplicates and checking for missing values.

 ### 📝 Data Analysis Objective
-1. Sales Trend Analysis
+**1. Sales Trend Analysis**
 - Use pivot tables summarize sales by years, months, coffee type name,and sum of sales.
 - Create line charts to visualize total sales over time.

-2. Product Preference Analysis
+**2. Product Preference Analysis**
 - Insert slicers to filter roast type name and size.

-3. Customer Loyalty Analysis
+**3. Customer Loyalty Analysis**
 - Insert slicers to filter loyalty card.

-4. Geographic Sales Distribution
+**4. Geographic Sales Distribution**
 - Use pivot tables to creat bar charts diplaying sales by country.

-5. Top Customer Analysis
+**5. Top Customer Analysis**
 - Use pivot tables summarize top 5 customers with total sales.

 ## 🔑 Why I Choose Excel To Analylize This Data
 I think Excel’s pivot tables and charts efficiently summarize data and reveal trends and insights.
 Moreover,there are lots of useful fuctions to help me process data.
 Overall,it's clear and user-friendly interface makes it easy for people to understand overall data trend through the dashboard.